EFFECTIVE: OCTOBER 1 THRU APRIL 30 ONLY

 Please contact OPU immediately if you are unable to pay your utility bill and/or have received a notice of disconnection.
-Applications for Energy Assistance can be obtained, and Payment Agreements can be made, by stopping into OPU.
+Applications for Energy Assistance can be obtained, and Payment Agreements can be made, by calling OPU at 507-451-2480, press 3.

 You may designate a third party to discuss your account with OPU on your behalf.